LAG1819/label-classification-repo/README.md

 classifier = pickle.load(open(str(os.path.dirname(__file__)).split("src")[0] + r"models/classifier.pkl", 'rb'))
 predicted_topic = classifier.predict(example_text)
 ```
-**What it offers:** A basic framwork to develop and adapt to industry specific text classification problems.
+**What it offers:** A basic framwork to develop and adapt to industry specific text classification problems.\t
 **What it doesn't offer:** The framework is designed for user-specific requirements and must be adapted accordingly before it can be used!

 ## Description